DuyNguyen1879/docker-lab-tutorial/content/administration.md

     openssl req -new -x509 -days 3650 -key ca-key.pem -sha256 -out ca.pem

 This is an interactive process, asking for information about the Certificate Authority.
-Only sure that Common Name (**CN**) option matches the hostname of the docker engine.
+Since we're creating our own Certification Authority, no too much constraints here.

 Inspect the certificate